 Medicinally and nutritionally, sprouts have a long history.
 It has been written that the Ancient Chinese physicians recognized and prescribed sprouts for curing many disorders over 5,000 years ago.
-Sprouts have continued to be a main staple in the diets of Americans of Oriental descent.
-Although accounts of sprouting appear in the Bible in the Book of Daniel, it took centuries for the West to fully realize its nutrition merits.
+Sprouts have continued to be a main staple in the diets of Americans of Asian descent, but it took centuries for the West to fully realize its nutrition merits.

 In the 1700’s, sailors were riddled by scurvy (lack of Vitamin C) and suffered heavy casualties during their two to three year voyages.
 From 1772-1775, Captain James Cook had his sailors eat limes, lemons and varieties of sprouts; all abundant holders of Vitamin C. These plus other fresh fruits and vegetables and a continuous program of growing and eating sprouts were credited with the breakthrough, thus solving the mariners’ greatest casualty problem.